Academic Catalog

 Social Work Honors Program

 Social Work students of high achievement are eligible to participate in the School of Social Work Honors Program, available through the University Honors College and the School of Social Work.
 Honors Option credits are achieved by completing enhanced assignments in connection with specified social work courses during the junior and senior years.
 All Social Work Honors Option course work and the final Honors Thesis are to be completed within the required social work curriculum, under the approval and supervision of a social work instructor.
-All Honors Options and the final thesis will include work beyond normal course requirements, to be agreed upon between the student and instructor.
+All Honors Options and the final thesis will include work beyond normal course requirements, to be agreed upon between the student and Program Director.

 Students interested in applying to the Social Work Honors Program must present a cumulative grade point average of 3.50 or better, submit an application to the BSW Director, and develop an academic plan of work with the School of Social Work Student Advisor.
 Honors Option forms are available through the Honors College website.
 The Honors Option form must be signed by the instructor and the BSW Director and must be returned to the Honors College before the published deadline each semester, usually within the first 2-3 weeks of the start of the semester.